 However, it takes time to generate effective, practical and accurate content—which is why you may outsource the job.
 In that case, it's vital to work with a vendor you can trust.
 But what should you look for when choosing a content partner?

 5 questions to ask about a vendor's library content

 Example: Type 1 diabetes is typically diagnosed in childhood, which means many parents are either managing the disease in young kids or are helping older kids control the disease.
-But type 1 diabetes can also strike young adults, and many children who were diagnosed with the disease are living to middle age and beyond.
+But type 1 diabetes can also strike young adults, and adults who were diagnosed in childhood may face new challenges as they grow older.
 A variety of healthcare content with specific advice for these specific groups is a must.